First Category Tax (FCT)

 FCT is totally creditable against final tax in the SME regime but only partially in the PIS (only 65% is creditable).
 However, foreign owners of a PIS entity that are resident in a DTT jurisdiction are entitled to full credit as well.

-One of the most relevant measures adopted was to establish a temporary reduction of the first category tax for SMEs.
+One of the most relevant measures adopted was to establish a temporary reduction of the FCT for SMEs.

-In this way, those taxpayers who are covered by the SMEs regime established in article 14 letter D) of the Income Tax Law, "ITL" (micro, small and medium-sized companies), will be reduced the first category tax to pay for the 2020, 2021 and 2022 business years.
+In this way, those taxpayers who are covered by the SME regime established in Article 14 Letter D of the Income Tax Law (micro, small, and medium-sized companies) will pay a reduced FCT for the 2020, 2021, and 2022 business years.